Skip to content

 Never import from another domain.
 Use the event_bus for cross-domain communication.

-Always return the standard format: {"success": bool, "data": ..., "error": ...}.
+Always return {"success": bool, "data": ..., "error": ...}.
+Use context.set_status(N) to override the HTTP status code.

 4. Hybrid Execution